Learn more about study options at UC and start your international study journey.

 Exciting news for UC!

-UC anticipates an exciting future ahead under his leadership, and to mark his appointment, we’re exploring his background and his vision for UC.
+UC anticipates an exciting future ahead under his leadership, and to mark his appointment, we’re exploring his background and vision for UC.

 As a senior member of the Labor Government, Mr Shorten was influential in securing a number of historic Labor reforms including establishing the

-National Disability Insurance Scheme (NDIS) and increasing universal superannuation to 12 per cent.
+NDIS and increasing universal superannuation to 12 per cent.

-Commencing in the 2025 academic year, he will become the seventh Vice-Chancellor and President of the University of Canberra as he moves away from politics and into academics.
+Commencing in the 2025 academic year, he will become the seventh Vice-Chancellor and President of the University of Canberra, as he moves away from politics and into academics.

 Mr Shorten shared his excitement to be joining the University of Canberra, which has been recognised for its success in reducing inequalities.